 Variety of expertise

 Businesses that do a poor job of aligning their technology with their goals are often seduced by cutting-edge technology that their technicians aren’t prepared to support.
-One technician can only learn a limited number systems, after all.
+One technician can only learn a limited number of systems, after all.
 You need a team that can handle a broad range of IT tasks and optimizations.

 Full-time technology consultants can prevent bad decisions, but you’ll often end up paying for expertise that you rarely use.
-Strategic advice is inherent to MSP solutions because their teams are so diverse and their flat monthly fees encourage long-term improvements.
+Strategic advice is built in to MSP solutions because their teams are so diverse and their flat monthly fees encourage long-term improvements.
 You’ll leave things like routine maintenance and new service implementations to experts.
 In other words, you won’t pay for resources you don’t need.

 XBASE Technologies provides businesses in the Toronto area with proactive IT support and managed services that help fuel growth and supercharge productivity.
 Call us today to discuss your technology goals.